-The town’s name probably stems from Ravenser, ‘Hrafn’s Eyr’ or ‘Hrafn’s Sandbank’ which is mentioned several times referencing the spurn in the Icelandic sagas.
+The town’s name probably stems from Ravenser, ‘Hrafn’s Eyr’ or ‘Hrafn’s Sandbank’, which is mentioned several times in the Icelandic sagas.
 It has been proposed that the area was used as an embarkation point for the Norwegian Armies of Harold Hardrada that were defeated at the Battle of Stamford Bridge in 1066.

-Most of what we know about Ravenser Odd comes from contemporary sources, from the Chronicle of Meaux Abbey which documents reports of inquisitions and grants, to the state records and the awarding of a Royal charter granting a market and annual fair.
+Most of what we know about Ravenser Odd comes from contemporary sources, from the Chronicle of Meaux Abbey which documents reports of inquisitions and grants, and the awarding of a Royal charter granting a market and annual fair.

-The town was founded around 1235, as inferred from the statement of a jury during an inquisition held in 1276 which said “forty years and more ago, the casting up of the sea caused stones and sand to accumulate, and on them, the Earl of Aumale began to build a certain town which is called Ravenserodd, and it is an island, the sea surrounds it.”
+The town was founded around AD 1235, as inferred from jury statement during an inquisition held in 1276 which said: “forty years and more ago, the casting up of the sea caused stones and sand to accumulate, and on them, the Earl of Aumale began to build a certain town which is called Ravenserodd, and it is an island, the sea surrounds it.”

 What led to Ravenser Odd’s success was through the act of forestalling, where ships would be forced or persuaded to land at the port, rather than take their cargo to the intended ports of Grimsby or Kingston upon Hull.

-Contemporary accounts record an almost Armageddon image of looting, devastation, and a mass exodus of the town’s merchants to Hull, situated further up the Humber.
-By 1356-57, the town had become completely flooded and by 1362 had succumbed to the sea during the Grote Mandrenke storm (also known as Saint Marcellus’s flood) that also contributed to the loss of the Medieval town of Dunwich on the Suffolk coast of England.
+Contemporary accounts record an almost Armageddon image of looting, devastation, and a mass exodus of the town’s merchants to Hull situated further up the Humber.
+By 1356-57, the town had become completely flooded, and by 1362 had succumbed to the sea during the Grote Mandrenke storm (also known as Saint Marcellus’s flood).